silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/Meta_for_Work/explore-the-meta-for-work-tools-for-user-and-asset-management.md

 ---
-description: This article describes the Meta for Work tools available to manage user access and your business assets and how they relate to Cerby.
+description: "This article describes the Meta for Work tools available to manage user access and your business assets and how they relate to Cerby."
 intercom_id: 8958757
 ---